-Another reason is, as those of you who follow me on Twitter know, last weekend was my birthday!
-I actually had some fun planned for once (normally my birthday is just another day) but I was out and about celebrating for pretty much the whole weekend.
-It was lovely, but it meant I got absolutely nothing done!
+As those of you who follow me on Twitter know, last weekend was my birthday!
+I actually had some fun planned for once (normally my birthday is just another day and to be honest, I don’t love being reminded that I’m getting older 😂) but I was out and about celebrating for pretty much the whole weekend.
+It was lovely, but naturally it meant I got absolutely nothing done!

 The first step in the treatment was an exfoliation, followed by a ten minute steam to open up all my pores.
 The next thing the therapist did was the weirdest, and probably the most necessary…she literally squeezed all the crap out of my face.
 Naturally, it wasn’t comfortable, but this woman found blackheads I didn’t even know about (seriously, I thought all those dots on my nose were just my pores.)
 Next, she exfoliated again and applied a clay mask, and let it sit for another ten minutes.
 After removing the mask, the final step in the process was to apply a facial oil (of which I really need to find the brand, because it smelt divine.)